 Many modern organizations have network equipment located in multiple locations that they need to manage.
 Making sure routers, switches, servers, and other network equipment is up and running everywhere is critical to smooth business operations.
 But geographically-dispersed networks can make ensuring constant uptime a challenge for IT departments.

 Also, in a mobile age, you and your staff are not always in a physical office.
 Sometimes you're in the field.
 Sometimes you work from home.
 Maybe you have IT staff who work remotely and want remote network monitoring access.
 Can you give key IT personnel access to your network management tools from anywhere, without risking security breaches?
+Your organization needs the benefits of remote monitoring.

-Remote network access allows IT to use tools to manage network performance no matter where your network devices (or you) are located.
+Remote network management allows IT to use tools to manage network performance no matter where your network devices (or you) are located.
 Think your company could benefit from remote network management and monitoring?
 Here are five ways remote network monitoring can benefit you and your IT team.

 Related Content: The Network Professional's Survival Guide